 - Finely chop the red onion and garlic.

-- In a mason jar or any other jar with a lid, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, etc., pepper.
-Alternatively, instead of using a mason jar, you can put all the ingredients in a bowl and mix them with a whisk.
+- In a mason jar or any other jar with a lid, squeeze the lime, add the olive oil, red wine vinegar, finely chopped onion, garlic, thyme, oregano leaves, salt, and pepper.
+Instead of using a mason jar, you can put all the ingredients in a small bowl and mix them with a whisk.